Richard Summers

 Richard Henry Bowlas Summers (30 July 1860 - 22 December 1941) was a Welsh rugby union fullback who played club rugby for Haverfordwest and international rugby for Wales.
-Summers was a member of the very first Wales international team, that faced England in 1881.
+Summers was a member of the first Wales international team, that faced England in 1881.

 Rugby career

 Summers first played rugby for Cowbridge Grammar School as a schoolboy, but in May 1879 he left Cowbridge for a place at Cheltenham College, which he also represented.
 In July 1880 he left Cheltenham and returned to his home town of Haverfordwest where he turned out for local club Haverfordwest RFC.
 When Richard Mullock began looking for players to represent the first Wales international rugby team, Summers fitted the profile of an educated gentleman from a club representing one of the outer reaches of the Welsh rugby map.
 It is believed that Summers came to the attention of Mullock as both Cowbridge Grammar and Cheltenham College were on the same fixture list as Cardiff, whose players Mullock was in contact with.